Thai army gets down to work on economy, stifles dissent

 Yingluck was removed by the Constitutional Court on May 7 and the military seized power on May 22.

-Prayuth gave no timeframe for a new election in a statement on Monday.
+Prayuth gave no timeframe for a new election in a statement broadcast nationwide on Monday.
 Thaksin has not commented to the media since the coup but said on Twitter he was saddened.

 The junta has based itself at the Royal Thai Army Headquarters, an imposing colonial-style building set back across a lawn on a grand Bangkok avenue.

-A few kilometres east is Victory Monument, where protesters have been gathering daily, defying martial law to denounce the coup and call for elections.
+A few kilometers east is Victory Monument, where protesters have been gathering daily, defying martial law to denounce the coup and call for elections.

 Police and soldiers turned out in force on Monday to block several hundred jeering protesters.
 There were scuffles but no serious trouble.